Grey-faced petrel: Description

 Grey-faced petrels are large birds, with a body length of 42–45 cm and weighing on average 550 g.
 They have a dark black-brown colouration, similar to that of the black-footed albatross, with a black bill and pale grey to buff feathers at the base of the bill and throat.
 The wings are long and enable a buoyant style of flight.
-Grey-faced petrels are easily confused with Great-winged petrel (Pterodroma macroptera) where their ranges overlap in the Tasman Sea, as these species are morphologically very similar.
+Grey-faced petrels are easily confused with the great-winged petrel (Pterodroma macroptera) where their ranges overlap in the Tasman Sea, as these species are morphologically very similar.

 Distribution

-The grey-faced petrel breeds only in the north of North Island, New Zealand, from Three Kings Islands in the north to Cape Kidnappers about 600 km south.
-In a recent literature review, 178 different breeding sites in this area.
+The grey-faced petrel breeds only in the north of the North Island, New Zealand, from Three Kings Islands in the north to Cape Kidnappers about 600 km south.
+In a recent literature review, 178 different breeding sites were identified in this area.
 Colonies are largely found on offshore islands, although small remnant populations exist on the mainland at several sites, and birds are successfully breeding in areas with sufficient control of invasive mammalian predators such as rats, cats, and stoats.
 The largest breeding colony is found on Moutohora Island, with an estimated 95,000 breeding pairs.
-Outside of the breeding season, individuals range over the subtropical southwest Pacific Ocean, including Australia and Norfolk Island, keeping mainly in the area between 25 and 50 degrees south.
+Outside the breeding season, individuals range over the subtropical southwest Pacific Ocean, including Australia and Norfolk Island, keeping mainly to the area between 25 and 50 degrees south.
 Vagrants may occasionally enter Antarctic waters.